gantsign/ansible-role-java/README.md

 # The root folder of this Java installation
 java_home: '{{ java_install_dir }}/jdk{{ java_version }}'

-# Directory to store files downloaded for Java installation
+# Directory to store files downloaded for Java installation on the remote box
 java_download_dir: "{{ x_ansible_download_dir | default(ansible_env.HOME + '/.ansible/tmp/downloads') }}"

+# Location Java installations packages can be found on the local box
+# local packages will be uses in preference to downloading new packages.
+java_local_archive_dir: '{{ playbook_dir }}/files'

+# Wether to use installation packages in the local archive (if available)
+java_use_local_archive: yes

 # If this is the default installation, profile scripts will be written to set
 # the JAVA_HOME environment variable and add the bin directory to the PATH